marcinklimek/cinderclimb-of/addons/ofxLua/README.md

 Build Requirements
 ------------------

-To use ofxLua, first you need to download and install OpenFrameworks.
-The examples are developed against the latest release version of OpenFrameworks on <http://openframeworks.cc/download>.
+To use ofxLua, first you need to download and install openFrameworks.
+The examples are developed against the latest release version of openFrameworks on <http://openframeworks.cc/download>.

 [OF github repository](https://github.com/openframeworks/openFrameworks)

-Currently, ofxLua is being developed on Mac OSX and has been tested on OSX, iOS, & Linux.
-Windows and Android should work but have not been tested.
+Currently, ofxLua is being developed on macOS and has been tested on macOS, iOS, & Linux.
+Android should work but has not been tested extensively.

 Installation and Build
 ----------------------

-Place ofxLua within a folder in the apps folder of the OF dir tree:
+Place ofxLua within a folder in the apps folder of the OF directory tree:

     openframeworks/addons/ofxLua